Hitijahujessy/morsifier/README.md

 ##### Install Python 3.10.0

-Download the Python installer from <a href="https://www.python.org/downloads/">Python's official website</a>, or install with Homebrew using the following command:
+Download the Python installer from <a href="https://www.python.org/downloads/">Python's official website</a>, or install with <a href="https://brew.sh">Homebrew</a> by typing the following command in your terminal:
 ```
 brew install python@3.10
 ```